Skip to content

 Choice of theory topics

-• (Ali) Code generation with LLMs (focus on program code, software development)
+• Code generation with LLMs

 The entry point for the research is the curated list of resources on generative AI: awesome-generative-ai.
 If further resources are needed, students are encouraged to search for additional materials and get inspired by the awesome-generative-ai-guide by Aishwarya Naresh Reganti.
 There are some more specific resources listed in the theory section as well.
 You can also use this generated taxonomy to get a better impression of foundation models.